arskom/spyne/doc/source/manual/03_types.rst

         permissions = Array(Permission.customize(max_occurs=15))

-It is important to stress once more that Spyne restrictions are only enforced for an incoming request when validation is enabled.
+It is important to emphasize once more that Spyne restrictions are only enforced for an incoming request when validation is enabled.
 If you want this enforcement for every *assignment*, you do this the usual way by writing a property setter.